zdne/zdne-old.org/resume.md

 Created several Apiary core technologies and formats.
 This enabled Apiary to build amazing tools and facilitated the design, development and consumption of modern APIs.

 Led the product development in the areas of API design and description.
 Listened and interacted with customers.
 Coordinated API design and description product with the rest of the company.

+### Product Marketing Manager

+Launched the first Apiary Social Media marketing campaign.
+Created Apiary's engagement, education, lead-generating, demand-generating and performance content.

+Founded the Apiary's marketing strategy and coordinated the marketing activities at Apiary.
+Implemented the first Apiary performance marketing campaign.

+Brought new users, leads and customers to Apiary.

 ### Developer Relation